The Axelrod model for the dissemination of culture revisited: Introduction

-{\bf Fixation to a fragmented configuration} -- For the one-dimensional Axelrod model with an arbitrary number of features and states per feature, Vilone \emph{et al} \cite{vilone_vespignani_castellano_2002} have predicted through the analysis of mean-field approximation supported by numerical results that convergence to a monocultural equilibrium occurs when $F > q$ whereas fixation to a highly fragmented configuration occurs when $F < q$.
-Here the distinction between monocultural and fragmented states is in the size of the largest cultural domain being equal to a positive fraction of the system or being bounded uniformly in the length of the system, respectively.
-Our second result establishes partly the latter in the sense that the expected number of cultural domains at equilibrium on a path-like graph scales like the length of the graph for an infinite subset of the parameter region $F < q$. \begin{theor} Assume that $G = \{0, 1, \ldots, N \}$ and $F < q$.
-Then
+The apparent contradiction between our analytical result and the numerical results of \cite{vazquezkrapivskyredner2003} is due to the fact that, when taking place on a finite connected graph, the dynamics of the Axelrod model and constrained voter model may drive the system to a culturally fragmented frozen configuration even though they promote convergence to a monocultural equilibrium, which again reveals the difficulty in interpreting spatial simulations and the need for analytical results. \textit{Fixation to a fragmented configuration.} For the one-dimensional Axelrod model with an arbitrary number of features and states per feature, Vilone et al. \cite{vilonevespignanicastellano2002} have predicted through the analysis of mean-field approximation supported by simulation results that convergence to a monocultural equilibrium occurs when $F > q$ whereas fixation to a highly fragmented configuration occurs when $F < q$.
+Our second result establishes partly the latter in the sense that the expected number of cultural domains at equilibrium on a path-like graph scales like the length of the graph for an infinite proper subset of the parameter region $F < q$. \begin{theor} Assume that $G = \{0, 1, \ldots, N \}$ and $F < q$.
+Then, starting from a translation invariant product measure in which each culture occurs with the same probability $q^{-F}$,